Variable manipulation

 condition: radius

-Variables are always assumed to be strings, so you need to convert them using INT() or FLOAT() casting to use them in mathematical expressions.
-See Casting below.
+Variables are always assumed to be strings, so you need to convert them using `INT()` or `FLOAT()` casting to use them in mathematical expressions.
+See [#casting](#casting "mention") below.

-Referencing fields in record pipeline
+### Referencing fields in record pipeline <a href="#referencing-fields-in-record-pipeline" id="referencing-fields-in-record-pipeline"></a>

 When using the string-eval step in the record pipeline, you can read input or write output directly onto the field using "fields." prefix before the fieldname.